 - Plug-In Streaming Buffer: Level 2 is a good setting.
 If youuse many instrument plug-ins in the session that require disk streaming and are receiving disk-related errors, increase this value.

 Update your NI Products

 Make sure that you are running the latest versions of all the Native Instruments and other plug-ins in your session.
-You will find the latest product updates in Native Access, Service Center or in our UPDATES page.
+You will find the latest product updates in Native Access or in our UPDATES page.

 Managing your System Resources